sbresnahan/metacleaner/ITS1_ITS2_databases.md

 # Example of contrasting sequence databases (plant vs non-plant ITS1/ITS2 regions)

-## Step 1: removal of non-plant sequences from database:
+## "Bad" sequences: for removal of non-plant sequences from query database:

 Downloaded sequences manually from NCBI:
 - ITS1[All Fields] NOT "Embryophyta"[Organism]